kubeshop/monokle/docs/tutorials/how-to-navigate-k8s-resources-and-edit-their-the-manifests.md

-# How to Navigate K8s Resources and Edit the Source Code
+# How to Navigate K8s Resources and Edit their Manifests

 Monokle is a fully integrated IDE for managing manifests.
 It provides instant access for debugging Kubernetes resources without looking into the yaml syntax.

-In this tutorial, we have illustrated the steps to help you navigate K8s resources and edit the resource codebase for faster deployment.
+In this tutorial, we have illustrated the steps to help you navigate K8s resources and edit their manifests for faster deployment.

 Let’s get started.